Branded artwork

 General Information

-Examiners used Interagency Small Institution Examination Procedures to evaluate Farmers State Bank of Underwood's CRA performance.
-This evaluation covers the period from the prior CRA evaluation elated February 24, 2014, to the current evaluation dated February 3, 2020.
-These procedures evaluate an institution's performance according to the Lending Test criteria as detailed in the appendices.
+This evaluation covers the period from the prior evaluation dated February 3, 2020, to the current evaluation dated February 2, 2026.
+Examiners used Interagency Small Bank Examination Procedures to evaluate Farmers State Bank of Underwood’s CRA performance.
+These procedures evaluate the institution’s performance according to the Lending Test criteria as detailed in the Appendices.

 Activities Reviewed

-Farmers State Bank of Underwood has a varied lending focus.
-This conclusion is based on discussions with bank management; information obtained from community contacts; a review of the loan categories reported in the December 31, 2019 Reports of Condition; and the number and dollar volume of loans originated, renewed, and extended during the evaluation period.
-The Reports of Condition revealed that commercial and agricultural lending continue to comprise the largest portions of the portfolio.
-The bank also originates a relatively significant amount of home mortgage loans; therefore, examiners reviewed all three primary products during the evaluation.
-Bank records indicated that the lending focus and product mix generally remained consistent throughout the evaluation period.
-Given this information, examiners selected 2019, the most recent calendar year, as the review period.
-This timeframe was considered representative of the bank's performance during the entire evaluation period.
+As described earlier, Farmers State Bank of Underwood has a varied lending focus.
+This conclusion is based on the bank’s business strategy, lending activity during the evaluation period, and Reports of Condition and Income data.
+The December 31, 2025 Reports of Condition and Income revealed that commercial and residential real estate lending comprise the largest portions of the loan portfolio followed by agricultural lending.
+Therefore, examiners reviewed all three primary products during the evaluation.
+Bank records indicate that the lending focus and product mix remained generally consistent throughout the evaluation period.
+Therefore, examiners selected 2025, the most recent calendar year, as the review period.
+This time frame was considered representative of the bank’s performance during the entire evaluation period.

-D&B data for 2019 provided a standard of comparison for the small business and small farm loans.
-D&B is a business that maintains a database of information on businesses and farms using a variety of resources including public records, trade references, and surveys.
+D&B data for 2024, the most recent year available, provided a standard of comparison for small business and small farm loans.
+D&B is an entity that maintains a database of information on businesses and farms using a variety of resources including public records, trade references, and surveys.
 D&B data is used as a general indicator of the local economy and includes information from only those entities that voluntarily report.
-American Community Survey (ACS) data from 2015 and FFIEC information from 2019 were used as a standard of comparison for home mortgage lending.
+U.S. Census data from 2020 and FFIEC information from 2025 were used as a standard of comparison for home mortgage lending.

-The bank's record of originating small business and small farm loans contributed more weight to overall conclusions due to the larger loan volumes when compared to home mortgage lending during the most recent calendar year.
-In addition, while both the number and dollar volume of loans are presented, examiners emphasized performance by the number of loans because the number of loans is a better indicator of the number of farms and businesses served.
+The bank’s record of originating small business and small farm loans contributed more weight to overall conclusions due to the larger loan volumes when compared to home mortgage lending throughout the review period.
+In addition, while both number and dollar volume of loans are presented, examiners emphasized performance by number of loans because the number of loans is a better indicator of the geographies, businesses, farms, and individuals served.

 Conclusions on Performance Criteria